-Using the alignment marks on each side of the swingarm, make sure that the notch on the alignment plates is in the same position on both sides for proper wheel alignment.
+Using the alignment marks on each drive chain puller, make sure that both chain pullers are in the same position for proper wheel alignment.

 - 1. Axle nut

+- 2. Drive chain slack adjusting nut

+- 3. Locknut

+- 1. Drive chain puller

 - 2. Alignment marks

-- 3. Drive chain slack adjusting nut

-- 4. Locknut

-- 1. Alignment plate

-- 2. Notch

 - Tighten the axle nut, and then tighten the locknuts to the specified torques.